blakedaniel/greysend_website_old/README.md

 <img width="479" alt="Screen-Shot-2023-04-03-at-3 44 10-PM" src="https://user-images.githubusercontent.com/69414708/229646103-1dc02cd2-2dd9-4b91-98b4-6461d8af41e0.png">

 # Meeting minutes
 ***Week 1 Thurs Meeting:***

-    #want a project that highlights user engagement
+1.want a project that highlights user engagement
-    #leveraging the admin components
+2.leveraging the admin components
-    #multiple micro-services - more modular
+3.multiple micro-services - more modular
-    #Chop up the project to take on different parts
+4.Chop up the project to take on different parts
-    #5-week project?
+5.5-week project?
-    #Kathrin - interest in testing
+6.Kathrin - interest in testing
-    #Asynchronous parts
+7.Asynchronous parts
-    #Authorization and database design - Tianci (app architecture)
+8.Authorization and database design - Tianci (app architecture)
-    #Database design - Nikki
+9.Database design - Nikki
-    #UI - katharin / Tom
+10.UI - katharin / Tom

-Chat Features of Graysend
+**Chat Features of Graysend**

-    #1:1 chat
+1.1:1 chat
-    #logging in
+2.logging in
-    #Identity/user profile
+3.Identity/user profile
-    #messages in text
+4.messages in text
-    #Authorization (Tianci)
+5.Authorization (Tianci)
-    #state of message: Read vs. unread and backlog
+6.state of message: Read vs. unread and backlog
-    #database design
+7.database design

-Goal for next week:
+**Goal for next week:**

-    #decide on who is owning what part
+1.decide on who is owning what part
-    ~ ~weigh venv vs. docker vs. poetry~ ~
+2. ~~weigh venv vs. docker vs. poetry~~

-Task
+**Task:**

 ~~Blake to create skeleton repo and share with group~~
-    NIkki and Tianci to draft initial database design statement - with database type ~~Tianci to start awesome Django thread!!!~~
+NIkki and Tianci to draft initial database design statement - with database type
+~~Tianci to start awesome Django thread!!!~~
 ~~Kathrin to share the ADR sample~~
 Tom to look into Poetry
 ALL look through relevant tutorials

+***Week 2, Monday Pairing***
+1. Thank you Enric for lending us your smart brain!
+2. Blaked drove us through setting up Docker.
+3. We ran into a problem where the local browser is 404 yet the container is telling us that the development server is up.
+We tried switching ports exposure configurations all kinds of ways to no avail.
+Then we realized that it was an error in the ```CMD``` section of the Dockerfile, where instead of setting "127.0.0.1:8000" directly, we should've used the generic "0.0.0.0:8000"
+4. Enric told us about the magic of ```curl``` and stripping everything away to reproduce the minimum functionality and then slowly building things back up as a way to debug.